AT&T Logo

 What is the AT&T logo?

-The AT&T logo is a symbol of the global reach of communications and an iconic display of the company’s global services.
-It consists of alternating curved blue and white stripes that form the outline of a circular planet.
+The AT&T logo represents the company’s global reach and extensive communication services.
+It features alternating curved blue and white stripes that form the outline of a circular planet.

 What did AT&T originally stand for?